rgrannell1/kea/README.md

 For library documentation and tutorials head to [http://rgrannell1.github.io/arrow/](http://rgrannell1.github.io/arrow/).

 ## What Does Arrow Look Like?

 Arrow can be written using normal functions or with chaining methods.
 I prefer the latter.
 Chaining methods take an initial piece of data and apply successive transformation to it.
-This is a very natural way of expressing data munging or reshaping.
+This is a very natural way of expressing data munging or reshaping
 ```r
 "-- Data From Hadley Wickham's https://github.com/hadley/data-stride"